kunpeng-open-project/kunpeng-auth-web/README.en.md

-# Kunpeng Frontend Management System
+# yipeng Frontend Management System

 An enterprise-level management system frontend framework developed based on Vue-Pure-Admin lightweight version, deeply integrated with backend microservice architecture to provide efficient and stable frontend solutions.

 ## Framework Introduction

 This frontend project is built based on the [vue-pure-admin lightweight version](https://github.com/pure-admin/vue-pure-admin).
-While retaining core functions, it undergoes deep optimization for the Kunpeng microservice framework to achieve front-end and back-end integrated solutions.
+While retaining core functions, it undergoes deep optimization for the yipeng microservice framework to achieve front-end and back-end integrated solutions.
 Framework features:

 - Lightweight architecture: Package size is less than 2.3MB when globally introducing Element-Plus
 - High-performance experience: Loading size is less than 350KB after enabling brotli compression and CDN mode
-- Deep integration: Seamless docking with the Kunpeng microservice framework, supporting unified authentication and permission control
+- Deep integration: Seamless docking with the yipeng microservice framework, supporting unified authentication and permission control
 - Continuous synchronization: Permanently synchronizes the core code of the vue-pure-admin full version to ensure functional iteration

 ## Component Overview

-The Kunpeng frontend management system develops a series of custom UI components for enterprise-level application scenarios based on the Vue-Pure-Admin lightweight version.
+The yipeng frontend management system develops a series of custom UI components for enterprise-level application scenarios based on the Vue-Pure-Admin lightweight version.
 These components are located in the `src/components/UI/` directory, mainly including data display, form operations, business processes, etc., aiming to improve development efficiency and unify the frontend interaction experience.

 ### Core Value of Components

-The core role of Kunpeng frontend custom components lies in **building a low-code development system**, which achieves an efficient mode of **"configuration is development"** by encapsulating frequently used page modules and interaction logic in enterprise-level applications into standardized components.
+The core role of yipeng frontend custom components lies in **building a low-code development system**, which achieves an efficient mode of **"configuration is development"** by encapsulating frequently used page modules and interaction logic in enterprise-level applications into standardized components.
 Specific advantages are as follows:

 #### 🌟 **Zero-Code Rapid Development**